Badgerati/Pode.Web/docs/Tutorials/Icons.md

 # Icons

-All icons rendered in Pode.Web are done using [Material Design Icons](https://materialdesignicons.com), this applies to all `-Icon` parameters.
+All icons are rendered in Pode.Web using [Material Design Icons](https://materialdesignicons.com), this applies to all `-Icon` parameters.

 A list of searchable icons can be [found here](https://pictogrammers.github.io/@mdi/font/7.2.96/).
-When you've found the one you need, you only have to supply the partof the name after `mdi-`.
-For example let's say you need the `mdi-github` icon, then you only need to supply the `github` part of the name:
+When you've found the one you need, you only have to supply the part of the name after `mdi-`.
+For example, let's say you need the `mdi-github` icon, then you only need to supply the `github` part of the name:

 ```powershell
 New-PodeWebButton -Name 'Repository' -Icon 'github' -Url 'https://github.com/Badgerati/Pode.Web'